githuseyingur/acs_pinpad_tc_identity_pin_verify/README.md

 Since a 6-digit pin will be entered, we need to enter a minimum value of 6 and a maximum value of 6, that is  <ins>0606</ins>, in the <ins>Pin Extra Digit</ins> field.
 The data in the 'abData' section is important.
 This data is CLA, INS, P1, P2 and L*p* (length of the pin to be entered) respectively. <br><br>
 ****abData*** : CLA, INS, P1, P2, Lp*
 <br> <br>
+***CLA (Class Byte):***  The class indicates the type of operation to be performed, e.g. whether it is a basic operation or a special operation.
+For example, the CLA byte "00" often represents basic operations, while the CLA byte "80" may represent special operations.

+***INS (Instruction Byte):*** The INS byte specifies the specific instruction to be executed.
+This byte tells the board what operation to perform.

+***P1 (Parameter 1):*** The P1 byte indicates whether the command is associated with a specific parameter.
+For example, in a command to change a PIN code, the P1 byte can specify which PIN to change.

+***P2 (parameter 2):*** The P2 byte, used in conjunction with P1, specifies how the command is further associated with additional parameters.
+It is particularly used for more specific commands.
+For example, if the P1 byte indicates that a PIN is to be changed, the P2 byte can specify what operation is to be performed (e.g. changing the PIN code).

+<br> <br>

 <img src="https://github.com/githuseyingur/acs_pinpad_verify_tc_identity_pin/assets/120099096/a4655562-0b74-4959-aedb-f2b147470331"  width="360" height ="580">
 <img src="https://github.com/githuseyingur/acs_pinpad_verify_tc_identity_pin/assets/120099096/bbf5fcc1-ea1d-47e2-b3c9-7bcab493205e"  width="360" height ="580">